 Character traits of someone that shouldn’t be a part of a partial hospitalization program include:

 Whether you need inpatient or outpatient addiction treatment, CNV Detox has got you covered.
-With a plethora of different therapy and detox programs for everything from alcohol addiction to prescription drugs addiction, there is no shortage in how far your recovery can go at CNV Detox.
+With a plethora of therapy and detox programs to choose from, there’s no telling how far your recovery can go.
 Don’t believe us?
 Just check out some of the testimonials past patients have made about our facility on our website.

-To learn more about the CNV Detox rehab center in Los Angeles and the services that we provide, contact us today!
+To learn more about CNV Detox in Los Angeles and the services that we provide, contact us today!